Navigating Australia’s online safety laws

 Currently, most social media platforms have a minimum age requirement for users to sign up to their sites.
 Generally, users self-certify their age.
 Given how easily people can incorrectly declare their age, the eSafety Commissioner has recommended that platforms implement more robust age verification methods.
 There are no proposed exemptions on the age limit for children.
 Therefore, the law will still apply to children, even if they have parental consent, and to existing account holders.

-Platforms will have one year to implement these provisions from the moment the Bill receives Royal Assent.
+Platforms must have age assurance systems in place by December.
 The legislation will be subject to a review after the law is in place.
 The eSafety Commissioner will review how social media platforms “demonstrate they are taking reasonable steps to prevent access” for young people.

 Following an amendment to the draft Bill, social media platforms will no longer be permitted to mandate the use of an identity document, or of a digital identity provided by an AGDIS-certified provider during the age assurance process.
 As a result, providers will need to offer alternative methods, such as facial age estimation, for young people to prove their age.